elisemercury/Duplicate-Image-Finder/docs/faq.rst

 .. _Python generators: https://docs.python.org/3/reference/expressions.html#yield-expressions

 .. figure:: static/assets/batch_algorithm.png
-   :width: 4601
+   :width: 460
    :height: 250
-   :alt: Chunking Algorithm Visualized
+   :alt: Chunking algorithm visualized
    :align: center

-   Chunking Algorithm Visualized interface
+   Chunking algorithm visualized

 The picture above visualizes the chunks that are processed one-by-one by the Chunking algorithm.
 Each of the columns represent a chunk (a group) of images.